 The diagnosis of C3G requires renal biopsy.
 Both DDD and C3GN show C3 dominance by immunofluorescence microscopy.
 Electron microscopy is required to differentiate DDD and C3GN.
 Features of partial lipodystrophy can accompany DDD and ocular drusen can occur with both DDD and C3GN.
 Drusen may lead to decreased visual acuity in approximately 10% of affected patients.

-The pathophysiologic basis for DDD is uncontrolled systemic activation of the alternative pathway of the complement cascade.
-There are different triggers that result in alternative pathway dysfunction including mutations in factor H, antibodies directed against factor H, and autoantibodies directed against the convertase of the alternative pathway, C3bBb, known as C3 nephritic factors (C3Nefs).
+The pathophysiologic basis for C3G is uncontrolled systemic activation of the alternative pathway of the complement cascade.
+There are different triggers that result in alternative pathway dysfunction including genetic mutations and auto-antibodies.